You are currently viewing Where to Stay in Dublin: 7 Budget Picks in the City Center

 Rooms are air-conditioned and are equipped with private bathrooms, free WiFI, a work desk, and tea/coffee facilities.
 Expect to get a full Irish breakfast at the hotel’s Stir Café & Bar.

-While the hostel contains traditional dormitory-style accommodation, you’ll find private rooms there too, which are more suitable for couples and families with children.
+While this hostel contains traditional dormitory-style accommodation, you’ll find private rooms there too, which are more suitable for couples and families with children.

 bunk beds in a hostel where to stay in Dublin